wanwenzeng/coupleNMF/README.md

 Note:-k, -PeakO, -E, -E_symbol, -P_symbol, -pe are the must-have parameters; -lambda1, -lamdba2 are optional parameters.
 If coupleNMF does not receive -lambda1 and -lambda2, it will choose the best parameters automatically.

+**coupleNMF outputs 3 files:**

+* scATAC-result.txt                       the clustering results for scATAC-seq

+* scRNA-result.txt                        the clustering results for scRNA-seq

+* cluster-specific-peaks-genes-pairs.txt  the cluster-specific peak-gene pairs.
+First column is the gene name, second column is the peak name, the third column is the p-value for gene and last column is the p-value for peak.

 ### Example